digitalbricklayer/techteapotcom/src/content/posts/server-room-equipment-environment-specsmore-info-required.md

 aliases: [/server-room-equipment-environment-specsmore-info-required/]
 ---

 Manufacturers of IT equipment usually specify recommended operating temperatures for their equipment.
 The temperature range is usually quite wide.
-For instance, the temperature range specified for our Dell servers is <span class="para">10° to 35°C (50° to 95°F).</span>
+For instance, the temperature range specified for our Dell servers is 10° to 35°C (50° to 95°F).

-Given the wide operating temperature range, why can't we run our servers at a sizzling <span class="para">34.9°C?</span>
+Given the wide operating temperature range, why can't we run our servers at a sizzling 34.9°C?

 It is odd that Dell don't nuance the environmental information they specify.
 They don't say what level of system reliability you can expect at a given temperature.